Easy Homemade Pizza Sauce in 5 minutes and the flavor is so much better than store-bought! It’s healthy, oil-free and just 7 ingredients!

 To make the pizza style toast, do this.
 Mashed avocado.
 Smoked paprika.
 Black pepper.
 Salt.
 Red pepper flakes.
 Pizza Sauce.
 TRY IT.
 Thank me later.

-OTHER OIL-FREE SAUCE RECIPES TO TRY:
+MORE OIL-FREE SAUCE RECIPES

 - Oil-free Romesco Sauce